 Eric joined Watsi on December 23rd, 2016.
 Five years ago, Eric joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Eric's most recent donation supported Sopheak, a father and rice farmer from Cambodia, to fund surgery so he can regain use of his right arm.
+Eric's most recent donation supported BB Martine, a loving baby boy from Haiti, to fund surgery to heal his hydrocephalus condition.

 Eric has funded healthcare for 65 patients in 9 countries.